William Horrmann: Family and castle

 The Horrmanns became wealthy and in 1910, William built Horrmann Castle at 189 Howard Avenue on Grymes Hill, near the present Eddy Street.
 The estate consisted of about 11 acres of land.
 The estate's design was inspired by the castles on the Rhine river in Germany, the country of origin of the Horrmanns.
 On the estate at 320 feet above sea level, atop the mansion Horrmann built a "crow's nest" making the height of the house 120 feet.
-From the observation tower 440 feet above sea level, it offered views of New York Harbor, as the horizon line could be seen in all directions.
+From the observation tower 440 feet above sea level, it offered panoramic views of New York Harbor, as the horizon line could be seen in all directions.

 The estate was later sold in 1945 to the Roman Catholic Presentation Sisters of Staten Island, who used it as their Mother House for 20 years.
 The castle proved to be very costly and difficult to maintain, and in 1965, the nuns sold the estate for $225,000.
 The building was torn down in 1968 after unsuccessful appeals for landmark protection.
 Some consider its demolition to be Staten Island's greatest architectural loss.

 Despite the castle's demolition, the family name lives on, in the Horrmann Library of nearby Wagner College.
 The Horrmann Foundation provided a $100,000 gift to build the library in 1961.